-ART 3323

-Modern and Contemporary Art History (3) This course provides a detailed study of the visual arts of Europe and America from 1900 to present day.
+ART 3323 Modern and Contemporary Art History (3) This course provides a detailed study of the visual arts of Europe and America from 1900 to present day.
 Specific attention will be paid to the changing identity of the artist, dialogues and tensions between "high" art and mass culture, and the success and failure of Modernism.

-Prerequisite: ART 2251

-ART 3324

-<<dti>>> Paper/Screen (3)

-Exploration of desktop and web-based publishing.
-Production of content, research, imagery, and development of paper and web-based publications
+Prerequisite: ART 2251.
+ART 3324 Concept and Process (3) This course is an exploration in content development, publishing, research and design for print and digital media.
 Prerequisite: ART 3308 or permission of department chair.

-ART 3325 Typography (3)

-A study of the history, design, and application of basic letterforms.
-Students will learn of hierarchy of information, typeface and type family characteristics, and grids.
-Both type and text will be covered.

-Prerequisite: ART 2230.

-ART 3326 Digital Illustration (3)

-Student will explore the concepts and techniques necessary to create illustrations for use in print, web, and multimedia applications.
+ART 3325 Typography (3) A study and application of history, design, letterforms, typeface hierarchy, and grids.
+ART 3326 Digital Illustration (3) Student will explore the concepts and techniques necessary to create illustrations for use in print, web, and multimedia applications.
 Various categories of illustration will be addressed (i.e. technical illustration, editorial illustration, charts, maps, icons, and others).
 Students will also learn of significant illustrators and their contributions to digital image making.

-Prerequisites: ART 1145, ART 2201, and ART

-ART 3328 Digital Photo Studio (3-5)

-Intermediate classroom environment based around the exploration and fundamentals of digital color photographic processes.
+Prerequisites: ART 1145, ART 2201, and ART Digital Photo Studio (3-5) ART 3328 Intermediate classroom environment based around the exploration and fundamentals of digital color photographic processes.
 Techniques explored are artistic aspiration, color printing, theoretical research and exploration, digital photography manipulation and editing, studio lighting, photographic history and contemporary topics.
 Prerequisite: ART 1145, 2201, 2210 or 2230.

-ART 3330 2D Studio III (3-5)

-Advanced concepts in two-dimensional media.
-Studio focus on specific painting, and mixed media techniques

-May be repeated for credit up to six hours.
+ART 3330 2D Studio III (3-5) Advanced concepts in two-dimensional media.
+Studio focus on specific painting, and mixed media May be repeated for credit up to six hours.
 Prerequisite: ART 2206.

-ART 3331 3D Studio III (3-5)

-Advanced concepts in three-dimensional media.
+ART 3331 3D Studio III (3-5) Advanced concepts in three-dimensional media.
 Studio focus on specific additive and subtractive techniques in a variety of media.
 May be repeated for credit up to six hours.
 Prerequisite: ART 2205.

-ART 3340 Portfolio Design (1) Building a successful portfolio is vitally important to the artist or graphic designer entering the workforce or graduate school.
-Through this course, students will develop a portfolio that expresses their innovation, mastery of skills and ability to research and complete projects.
+ART 3340 Portfolio Design (1) Through this course, students will develop a printed, digital and interactive portfolio that expresses their innovation, mastery of skills and ability to research and complete art/design projects.
 Prerequisite: Must have completed at least 21 credit hours of major.
-ART 3342 The Business of Art/Design (1) Student will focus on the business aspects of being an artist/designer.
-Students will gain relevant marketing, entrepreneurial, collaboration, and planning proficiencies to develop a formal strategy for entering the contemporary marketplace of creative industry.
+ART 3342 The Business of Art/Design (1) This course explores the business aspects of the Art and Design Industry and readies students for their transition to the field by providing relevant marketing, entrepreneurial, collaboration, and planning proficiencies.
 Prerequisite: Must have completed at least 21 credit hours of their major.
 ART 3346 Educational and Psychology Assessment in Fine This course provides a broad foundation in all aspects of assessment as it is applied to the P-12 music and art classroom, from learning theory to practical application of assessment techniques, data management, critical thinking, progress reporting and portfolio building.
 Assessment task design in the artistic response modes is covered, and a series of assessments that can be implemented in the music/art classroom are developed.
-ART 3348 Intermediate Photo Studio (3-5) Intermediate photography, which emphasizes a greater knowledge of digital photographic tools and introduction to video exploration.
+Intermediate Photo Studio (3-5) ART 3348 Intermediate photography, which emphasizes a greater knowledge of digital photographic tools and introduction to video exploration.
 Techniques and processes explored are photography theory and research, video creation and editing, advanced digital composing and manipulation, beginning portfolio work and studio art.
 Prerequisite: ART 3328.

-ART 3350 Research and Criticism (3) This course is a seminar that addresses the study and methodologies of art as it has been interpreted in the modern and post-modern periods.
-Students will acquire critical thinking skills and be able to position works of art within broader conceptual frameworks.
-Attention will be paid to key issues such as authorship, formalism, social art history feminism, and post-colonial thinking must take the semester before taking ART 4499 Senior Exhibition.
+ART 3350 Research and Criticism (3)

+This course is a seminar that addresses the study and methodologies of art as it has been interpreted in the modern and post-modern periods.
+Students must take the semester before taking ART 4499 Thesis Exhibition.

 Prerequisite: ART 2250, ART 2251.